fagan2888/PrgOpenstreetmap/docs/report.md

 ```
 All pairs where one street name were probably mistyped were identified.
 Actually there are examples of street names which can be considered as mistyped according to this logic , but in reality are correct names.
 As additional check I used postcodes.
 If two different street names have the same Latin spelling and the same postcodes, then probably one street name was mistyped.

 We will fix these errors and use the right version of a street name.
 We assume that the right version is the one, which contain more "special Czech symbols".
-During the audit procedure all these candidates are loged in a separate file, so one can manually check and edit this list before running correction procedures.
+During the audit procedure all these candidates are logged in a separate file, so one can manually check and edit this list before running correction procedures.

 Another problem related to street names - different case letters, some examples are presented below: